 How to meet Himalayan Yogis?

 To meet Himalayan Yogis and Himalayan Saints is really tough.
-One needs to put all the efforts to get a perfect master for themselves.
+One needs to put all the effort to get a perfect master for themselves.
 The efforts include, travel through the rugged terrains followed by the examination from the master.
-Luckiest people might get a glimpse of perfect Yogis of the Himalayas during the time of full Kumbh Mela which comes in every 12 years in few places across India.
+The luckiest people might get a glimpse of the perfect Yogis of the Himalayas during the time of full Kumbh Mela which comes in every 12 years in few places across India.

 We have described this in many of our posts, you can visit the homepage to read more.
 This festival has its own astrological significance, so anyone can try their luck.
 However, the only way to get a perfect Himalayan Yogi is to travel to the Himalayas first.
 Later on, destiny will show the path automatically, if the desire for enlightenment is high.